 Beautiful South: Sassi, Trulli and BaroqueBasilicata & PugliaDifficulty path:

-A walking tour in south Italy that shows some of the most beautiful paths of these regions, two Unesco towns and the most representative cities of southern Baroque, such as Lecce and Martina Franca.
+A walking tour in south Italy that shows some of the most beautiful paths of these regions, two Unesco towns, Matera and Alberobello, and the most representative cities of southern Baroque, such as Lecce and Martina Franca.

 To brighten the last days will be the presence of the beautiful Adriatic Sea, that meets the Ionian Sea in the easternmost point of Italy, just south of Otranto: where the "first dawn" rises.